edjw/edjw.github.io/_posts/2018-01-02-how-often-is-1st-january-a-monday.md

 I wrote some [bad, repetitive Python code](#that-bad-repetitive-python) (also [on Github)](https://github.com/edjw/how-often-is-1st-january-a-monday/) to work this out.
 I also made some bad, repetitive use of the [Plotly Python Library](https://plot.ly/python/) to make some bar charts.

+For some reason, 1st January doesn't spread evenly among all the days of the week.
+One in 7 is 14.29%.
+1st January is a Monday or Saturday 14% of the time; Wednesday or Thursday 14.25% of the time; and Tuesday, Friday or Sunday 14.5% of the time.

 # From the year 1 AD to 2018

 | Day of week | Times 1st Jan has been X day | Avg years to wait |